 The beautiful city centre of Leeuwarden is full of canals, monuments and sights.
 The Jacobijnerkerk is one of the most famous monuments of the Frisian city.
-You should not miss the Waag and the Oldehoven, the curved tower.
-From the Oldehoven you have a beautiful view over Leeuwarden and the surroundings.
-As far as museums are concerned, you also have plenty of choice in Leeuwarden including the Fries Museum, Ceramics Museum Princessehof and Nature Museum Fryslân.
+You can't miss the Waag and the Oldehoven, the crooked tower.
+From the Oldehoven you have a beautiful view over Leeuwarden and the surrounding area.
+As far as museums are concerned, Leeuwarden also has plenty of choice with the Fries Museum, Princessehof ceramics museum and Natuurmuseum Fryslân.
 Choose your favourite spots and experience an unforgettable day in Leeuwarden.

-Right in the centre of Leeuwarden lies the Town Hall.
+The Stadhuis is located right in the centre of Leeuwarden.
 This beautiful building was built in 1715 and has had many changes over time.

 You're doing well!

 Are you curious about your new city guide?
 View it via [My guide] and find all the places you have collected together conveniently.

 For lovers of contemporary art, Galerie de Roos van Tudor is a nice stop during a day in the city.

 Out close to home?
 These hotels take Corona measures:

 This leaning, unfinished tower has a long history and, despite its special, unique appearance, is an important symbol in Leeuwarden.